Routledge is pleased to add Paradigm Publishing to our programme.

 A blog post by Claire Rubin, author of Emergency Management: The American Experience 1900-2010, Second Edition.

-The United Nation's International Day of Older Persons, is celebrated on Sunday 1st October this year.
+The United Nation's International Day of Older Persons, is celebrated on 1st October.
 The aim is to raise awareness of the impact of an ageing population and the need to ensure people can grow old with dignity.
 Towards Human Rights in Residential Care for Older Persons, addresses important issues surrounding our growing elderly population, with a particular focus on older people in residential care in major regions throughout the world.

 Christina Holtz-Bacha & Marion R. Just are editors of the recently published title, Routledge Handbook of Political Advertising.
 Thematic chapters address advertising effects, negative ads, the perspective of practitioners and gender role.